-Blackboard Ally automatically provides students an alternative format for resources you provide in unit sites, with a click of a button.
-You don’t have to do anything.
+Blackboard Ally provides students with alternative formats of resources you upload to unit sites, with a click of a button.
+This feature is automatically enabled, so you don’t have to do anything.

 This dramatically increases access for students on low bandwidth, with vision impairments or other disabilities, and from non-English speaking backgrounds.